glevv/obscure_stats/README.md

 This projects adopts Python Software Foundation Code of Conduct, [please read it here](https://www.python.org/psf/conduct/).

+## Contributing

+If you would like to contribute, you can read a short guide [here](https://github.com/glevv/obscure_stats/blob/main/CONTRIBUTING.md)

 ## License

 The content of this repository is licensed under a [MIT license](https://github.com/glevv/obscure_stats/blob/main/LICENSE.txt).